-For more information about rendering DDDW columns, see "Modified display of DataWindow objects and controls" on page 120.
+For more information about rendering DDDW columns, see "DataWindow objects and controls" on page 125.

 The following restrictions apply to DataWindowChild object references included in the PBCachedAndSharedDDDWs property setting:

 - No invocation of Retrieve is allowed. - No filtering or sorting is allowed. - No deletions, insertions, data modifications, or updates are allowed. - No invocation of ShareData or ShareDataOff is allowed.